Deukhwa/place-frontend/README.md

 ## More

-Frontend - Firebase
-Backend - render
+Frontend - Firebase, Backend - render